kalliste/seL4-c89/PRISTINE-AND-PRECONFIGURED-PLAN.md

 ### Next actions
 - Continue auditing the repository root for generated artifacts or helper scripts that should join the `preconfigured/` tree as other directories are cleaned up.
 - Keep cross-checking documentation whenever helpers move so instructions stay aligned with the new locations.
+- Double-check that every script or build file under `preconfigured/` pulls dependencies from within that directory, adding copies of any remaining external inputs so the tree is fully self-contained.

 ## Step 7 Progress: Clean and reconcile duplicates
 - Removed the lone `tools/venv.sh` script from the repository root so the remaining `tools/` tree matches the pristine snapshot.